rbisdorff/Digraph3/docSphinx/tutorial.rst

 The credibility of each pairwise outranking situation (see [BIS-2013]_), denoted r(*x* S *y*), is measured in a bipolar significance valuation [-100.00, 100.00], where **positive** terms r(*x* S *y*) > 0.0 indicate a **validated**, and **negative** terms r(*x* S *y*) < 0.0 indicate a **non-validated** outrankings; whereas the **median** value r(*x* S *y*) = 0.0 represents an **indeterminate** situation (see [BIS-2004]_).

 .. figure:: officeChoiceOutranking.png
+   :name: officeChoiceOutranking
    :width: 400 px
    :align: center

    The office choice outranking digraph

 For computing such a bipolar-valued outranking digraph from the given performance tableau *t*, we use the ``BipolarOutrankingDigraph`` constructor from the :ref:`outrankingDigraphs-label` module.
-The ``Digraph.showHTMLRelationTable`` method shows here the resulting bipolar-valued adjacency matrix in a system browser window (see Fig. 22).
+The ``Digraph.showHTMLRelationTable`` method shows here the resulting bipolar-valued adjacency matrix in a system browser window (see :numref:`officeChoiceOutranking`).

     >>> from outrankingDigraphs import BipolarOutrankingDigraph
     >>> g = BipolarOutrankingDigraph(t)